-If you follow me on Instagram or Twitter already, you will perhaps know that I recently went on holiday to Vermont, USA during the infamous ‘Fall Season’ where the leaves turn a spectacular shade of orange, red, gold and purple and the scenery is some of the most breath-taking around.
-We stayed with our wonderful friends on their stunning maple farm which is surrounded by mountains, lakes and hidden mountain cabins.
-It’s near a small town called Tinmouth which is near the infamous Green Mountains and just walking around the mountain trails you can see Coyote, bears and deer and it was so beautiful, colourful and nature-filled.
+If you follow me on Instagram or Twitter already, you will perhaps know that I recently went on holiday to Vermont, USA during the infamous ‘Fall Season’ where the leaves turn spectacular and min-popping shades of orange, red, gold and purple and the wild scenery is some of the most breath-taking around.

-The Maple farm where we stayed is relatively isolated, and I would suggest to anyone making a similar trip to hire a SUV-type car to get around so you can explore to the full potential.
+I would suggest to anyone making a similar road-trip to hire a SUV-type car to get around so you can explore to the full potential.
 There are many lovely towns dotted all over the State ; it’s worth putting Stowe, Woodstock, and Burlington on your hit list for visiting Vermont which are the more popular towns with Woodstock being my favourite with it’s picturesque shops, lovely restaurants and the infamous Vermont Flannel Store!

 When you are in Vermont be sure to sample LOTS of the local Vermont Maple Syrup, Hot Cider and visit the amazing traditional Vermont Country Stores.
 You will usually fly into Boston or New York before traveling up to Vermont or New England, so a perfect opportunity to stop off for a couple of days for a bit of city-life , fancy dining out and shopping.
 Travelling to Vermont/New England in Fall is not just spectacular for the turning of the leaves, but it’s also around harvest-time AND Halloween and my god, do the Americans take Halloween seriously = L O V E. Salem is in Massachusetts, a neighbouring New England state on the East Coast so we couldn’t give up the opportunity to make a pit-stop on Halloween to see ALL THE FUN & WITCHES.
 It was as expected, insane, and worth a stop-by if you are in this neck of the woods ; go and see the story of the Salem Witch Trials in the museum and come out feeling as angry as I did that all these innocent people had to die….for no reason.
 There are lots of ‘Witchery’ type shops in Salem, selling everything from wands, to spell books and healing crystals.
 If you fancy having your Tarots read or fortune told, there are plenty of people around who *think* they can do exactly that….ahem.
 HI MRS.SCEPTICAL.